- Home

 -

-All eligible voters can vote at City Hall August 2 - 5, 2022 by placing the ballot that was issued to them on site directly into a ballot counter.
-Votes are counted immediately, and results are reported after the polls close on Election Day, August 9, 2022.
+Direct balloting will begin on October 18, 2024.
+All eligible voters can vote early at City Hall by placing their ballot directly into a ballot counter.
+Votes are counted immediately, and results are reported after the polls close on Election Day, November 5, 2024.

 - Where can I return my voted ballot I received through the mail?